Robert Urquhart (actor): Stage

 Urquhart made his stage debut in 1947 at the Park Theatre in Glasgow, Scotland.
 That same year, he was cast in Tyrone Guthrie's production of The Thrie Estaitis for the 1st Edinburgh Festival.
 This led to a season with the Royal Shakespeare Company in 1948, performing Hamlet, King John, Othello, The Taming of the Shrew, Troilus and Cressida, and The Winter’s Tale.
 Next, he did repertory work in Edinburgh at the Little Rep and in Glasgow at the Citizen's Theatre.

 In 1950, he made his West End debut with the role of Captain Hugh Ardale in The Second Mrs Tanqueray at the Theatre Royal Haymarket.
 He also played Horatio in Hamlet at the West End's New Theatre (now the Noël Coward Theatre), with Alec Guinness in the title role.

 He returned to the stage in 1953 with The Merchant of Venice at The Old Vic in London.
-In 195t7, he performed in Restless Heart at St. James's Theatre in London and the Theatre Royal, Brighton.
+In 1957, he performed in Restless Heart at St. James's Theatre in London and the Theatre Royal, Brighton.
 This was followed by a six-month run of Speaking of Murder at St. Martin's Theatre in London's West End in 1958.
+He appeared in Agatha Christie's Go Back for Murder at the Duchess Theatre in 1960.
 From 24 April 1965 to 16 July 1966, he was in the cast of Half a Sixpence, a comic musical, at the Broadhurst Theatre on Broadway.

 He returned to the stage in 1982, as Friedrich Wilhelm in the National Theatres production of The Prince of Homburg at the Cottesloe Theatre (now Dorfman Theatre) of the Royal National Theatre in London.
 In 1982, he was again cast in The Thrie Estaitis for the 36th Edinburgh International Film Festival.
 He also played the role of Father Dolan, in The Shaughraun at the Olivier Theatre of the Royal National Theatre from April 1988 to January 1990.